Community Projects

 Teens explore free glass torch and glass blowing classes throughout the school year.

-Funded by the Rose Marie Pieper Foundation.
+Funded by the Rose Marie Piper Foundation.

 Metalworking Intensive for Teens